gustavo-ribeiro-santiago/hacker-news-stories/README.md

 # Hacker News React App
 This React application provides a user-friendly interface for exploring the Hacker News stories.
-Users can filter by date and by tags, sort by different criteria, search for keywords and navigate through paginated results.
-The app also allows the users to view nested comments associated with each story.
+Users can create AI summaries for articles, bookmark articles for later reading, filter by date and by tags, sort by different criteria, search for keywords and navigate through paginated results.

 ![Project Screenshot](hacker%20news%20stories%20printshot.png)

 ## Features
+- AI Article Summaries: Generate AI-powered summaries of the articles using a Django backend that leverages Langchain and the GPT-4 algorithm.
+- Bookmarks: Save articles to your bookmarks list, stored in a MySQL database, and managed through the Django backend.
 - Search Functionality: Use the search bar to find stories related to specific keywords.
 - Sorting: Users can sort the news stories based on either date or relevance.
 - Filtering: The application supports filtering by date range and tags.